ahlstromcj/potext/README.md

     *   Figure out how to deal with the "category" parameter.
 LC\_MESSAGES is by far the most common, but....
     *   Flesh out and test the Windows support; it still has problems.
+        For examnple, we have mingw's gcc v 8, not 9, so std::filesystem is not supported.
     *   Tighten up the nlsbinding class and the dictionarymgr class.
     *   Add using a soft link for the *.so library file.
     *   Make sure uninstall works.